String Algorithms & Pattern Matching - Finding Needles in Haystacks, Fast

 for i = 0 to n - m:

-if match: report occurrence at i
+report match at i

-Definition. $\pi[i]$ is the length of the longest proper prefix of $P[0..i]$ that is also a suffix of $P[0..i]$.
+The failure function $\pi[i]$ captures this.
+It’s the length of the longest proper prefix of $P[0..i]$ that is also a suffix of $P[0..i]$.

-Building $\pi$ in $O(m)$:
+Building the failure function in $O(m)$:

 BuildFailure(P):